Badgerati/Pode/docs/Tutorials/Schedules.md

 ## Create a Schedule

-To create a new Schedule in your server you use the Schedule functions.
+You can create a new schedule using [`Add-PodeSchedule`](../../Functions/Schedules/Add-PodeSchedule).
 To create a basic Schedule, the following example will work; this will trigger at '00:05' every Tuesday outputting the current date/time:

 ```powershell
 Add-PodeSchedule -Name 'date' -Cron '5 0 * * TUE' -ScriptBlock {